 chandra.giroux [at] mail.mcgill.ca (Email Chandra Giroux)

-Carleigh Nicholls started her doctoral studies at McGill University in 2015, under the supervision of Dr. Brian Cowan.
-She holds a Master’s degree in History from McGill (2014), and a Bachelor’s degree in History (Honours) and Medieval Studies from the University of Victoria (2013).
-For her previous graduate research, she examined the polemics surrounding religious toleration during the reign of King James II and VII.
+Carleigh Nicholls is a doctoral student at McGill University, under the supervision of Dr. Brian Cowan.
+She holds a Master’s degree in History from McGill, and a Bachelor’s degree in History (Honours) and Medieval Studies from the University of Victoria.
+Her doctoral work examines perceptions and applications of judicial violence in Restoration Scotland prior to the Glorious Revolution.
+She received a Joseph-Armand Bombardier Canada Graduate Doctoral Scholarship from the Social Sciences and Humanities Research Council (SSHRC) in support of her research.
+She has also held various fellowships which have allowed her to spend extended periods in both Glasgow and London.
+For her previous graduate work, she examined the polemics surrounding religious toleration during the reign of King James II and VII.
 Her general research interests include politics, religion, and the law in Stuart Britain, with a particular focus on Restoration Scotland.

 Stephan Pigeon started his doctoral studies at McGill University in 2013, under the supervision of Dr. Elizabeth Elbourne and Dr. Jason Opal.
 He holds a Master of Arts in History from the University of Windsor (2013) and a Bachelor of Arts Honours in History & Women’s Studies (with distinction) (2011) also from the University of Windsor.
 Stephan’s research focuses on the history of the book and culture of the printed word in Britain, Ireland, and the United States with attention towards the 19th-century periodical press.
 His dissertation examines journalistic labour and the history of reading to understand how texts change in shape and meaning when editors redeploy old texts as new in different local, provincial, and national contexts.
 His research interests include the Victorian periodical press, new journalism, copyright law, piracy, and data aggregation in new media.